willclarkson/lsstScratchWIC/README.md

   * Apparently only needs to be done once on install.
 When running later, you won't need to do this again.

 * setup sims_maf_contrib -t $USER -t sims
+  * **UPDATE 2016-04-24** - this step now no longer works on my system (the "sims" tag is invalid).
+I suspect I am seeing some eups-related problems on this computer.
+However it should work for you!
+  * If sims_maf_contrib does not work, you can still use the modules by copying the directory into your working directory.
+Clunky but functional.
+For example, in the FigureOfMerit notebook for the Galactic Supernova, I copied the Starcounts/ directory from sims_maf_contrib into the working directory for the notebook, and was able to use it.

 **6.3.
 Setting the PATH**